 The Program for Developmental Communication Disorders

-The Program for Developmental Communication Disorders provides services to children who are in need of developing and expanding their speech and/or language skills.
-These difficulties may occur alone or may be seen in conjunction with diagnoses such as Global Developmental Delay, Specific Language Impairment, Autism Spectrum Disorder, Down Syndrome, and Williams Syndrome.
+The Program for Developmental Communication Disorders provides services to pre-school and school-aged children who are in need of developing, expanding, or modifying their speech and/or language skills.
+Developmental communication disorders may occur alone or may be seen in conjunction with diagnoses such as Global Developmental Delay, Specific Language Impairment, Autism Spectrum Disorder, Down Syndrome, and Williams Syndrome.

 Evaluation and therapy are available for children with:

-Evaluation services include an interview, assessment, feedback, and written report in order to determine and/or confirm a diagnosis, develop a treatment plan, and monitor progress over time.
+Evaluation services provide information to determine and/or confirm a diagnosis, develop a treatment plan, and monitor progress over time.

 Contact: Robbins_Center@emerson.edu 617-824-8323